 There are so many unique experiences in Wales that it’s hard to know where to begin?
 This ruggedly beautiful Celtic country has a diverse range of extraordinary activities and things to do and see.

-Check out our list of unique experiences in Wales and get inspired to have an unusual Wales adventure.
+Choose from biking, hiking, zip-lining, coasteering, pottery classes, stargazing and more when you visit wonderful Wales.
+Check out our list of awesome experiences in Wales and get inspired to have an incredible Wales adventure.

 This has to be one of the best adventure activities in Wales!
 Soar over a quarry on the ‘Titan zip lines‘, which are located in the former mining town, Blaenau Ffestiniog.

 These thrilling zip lines are the first 4 person zip line in Europe, so you can experience incredible views with your loved ones 385m above sea level.